Related articles

 Contribution to documentation

-Okay cool.
-There are several hooks added by ActiveStorage, so maybe they’re not all mentioned in Active Support Instrumentation guide.
+It's cool.
+There are several hooks added by ActiveStorage, so maybe not all of them are mentioned in the Active Support Instrumentation guide.
+I guessed right, three hooks are missing:

-I think I found my first contribution to Rails :D
+I think I've found my first Rails:D

 $ git checkout -b add-activestorage-instrumentation-hooks-to-guide